 - container cleared quarantine and currently not under quarantine supervision.

-Note that each point above represents an increase in the risk level of the product due to a greater potential for contamination or substitution of the product.
+Each subsequent point above represents an increased biosecurity risk due to greater potential for contamination or substitution.

 The reason for return

 If the product is for domestic consumption it may be subject to the Imported Food Control Act 1992.
-The relevant State jurisdiction may be informed by the department about the product, including the reason for its return to Australia.
+The department may inform the relevant state jurisdiction about the product and the reason for its return to Australia.